hackerspace-adelaide/hackerspace/README.md

 ## Membership website

-The beginnings of a membership website for the Hackerspace in Adelaide.
+This is the beginnings of a membership website.

 Stay tuned.